 The health and safety of our audience, artists, staff and volunteers is our top priority.
 To ensure our safety at Actors Theatre of Louisville, we require everyone to abide by the following protocols.

 These protocols are part of our ongoing efforts to maintain safe and welcoming environments, as well as a specific response to the COVID-19 pandemic, and are in compliance with CDC, state, and local guidance as well as requirements and recommendations from our collective bargaining partners.
 All protocols are subject to change as new information and best practices are updated.

-Patrons will be considered to be fully vaccinated against COVID-19 two weeks after the final dose of vaccine (the second dose for a two-dose regimen mRNA vaccine such as Moderna or Pfizer, or the single dose for a single-dose regimen such as Johnson & Johnson).
-Patrons will be asked to provide documentation of vaccination status.
+Guests will be considered to be fully vaccinated against COVID-19 two weeks after the final dose of vaccine (the second dose for a two-dose regimen mRNA vaccine such as Moderna or Pfizer, or the single dose for a single-dose regimen such as Johnson & Johnson).
+Guests will be asked to provide documentation of vaccination status.

 If you have purchased multiple tickets for companions to join you, please ensure that they are aware of this requirement.